Florian Thauvin

-Florian Tristan Mariano Thauvin (born 26 January 1993) is a French professional footballer who plays as a right winger for club Lens and the France national team.
+Florian Tristan Mariano Thauvin (/fr/; born 26 January 1993) is a French professional footballer who plays as a right winger for club Lens, whom he captains, and the France national team.

 He made his professional debut for Grenoble in 2011, moving on to Bastia where he won the Ligue 2 title in his first season and being named Young Player of the Year a year later.
-He then moved to Marseille for €15 million, going on to make over 281 appearances and score 86 goals across two spells at the team, with a brief time at Newcastle United of the Premier League in between.
+He then moved to Marseille for €15 million in 2017, going on to make over 281 appearances and score 86 goals across two spells at the team, with a brief time at Newcastle United of the Premier League in between.
+He then moved to Tigres UANL in Mexico in June 2021, making 38 total league appearances before moving abroad to Italian side Udinese in January 2023.

 Thauvin earned 30 caps and scored 14 goals for France from under-18 to under-21 level, winning the 2013 FIFA U-20 World Cup.
 He made his senior debut in June 2017 and was part of their squad that won the 2018 FIFA World Cup.
 In 2021, Thauvin played for the France Olympic team at the 2020 Summer Olympics.
+Having been absent from the national team for six years, he was recalled to the squad in October 2025.